Skip to content

 In any agent conversation, type @ to reference specific context:

-• @symbol — Reference a function, class, or variable by name
+• @Code — Reference a precise function, class, or snippet rather than a whole file

 The more specific your context, the more accurate the response.
 Instead of “fix the auth bug,” try “fix the auth bug in @src/middleware/auth.ts — the token validation on line 42 is not checking expiration.”

 Cmd+Shift+O opens Go To Symbol in the current file.
-Cmd+T opens Go To Symbol across the entire workspace.
-These are standard VS Code shortcuts that work identically in Cursor, and they are faster than scrolling or searching when you know the name of what you are looking for.
+From the editor, Cmd+T opens Go To Symbol across the entire workspace — a standard VS Code shortcut that works the same in Cursor, and faster than scrolling or searching when you know the name of what you are looking for.
+One gotcha: when your focus is in the chat input, Cmd+T opens a new chat tab instead, so run the symbol search from the editor pane.

 Tip 25: Use Quick Open to Jump Between Files